alixnzt/gta-ynov-vue/README.md

 # build for production with minification
 npm run build

-# build for production and view the bundle analyzer report
+# serve for production at localhost:5000
-npm run build --report
+npm start
 ```